 The rule does require that the records must be kept in the normal course of business, as a regular practice, not specially prepared for litigation or a court case.
-A well kept record system can provide valuable information for business analysis and management, as well as being useful in preparing a business records affidavit, if needed.
+A well-kept record system can provide valuable information for business analysis and management, as well as be useful in preparing a business records affidavit if needed.

 For an example, see the sample form at business records affidavit.

 Federal Rules of Evidence, Article VIII, Hearsay

 Rule 803.
 Exceptions to the Rule Against Hearsay

 The following are not excluded by the rule against hearsay, regardless of whether the declarant is available as a witness:

 (6) Records of a Regularly Conducted Activity.
 A record of an act, event, condition, opinion, or diagnosis if:

 (A) the record was made at or near the time by — or from information transmitted by — someone with knowledge;